cralbers/transposon-annotations-mapping/docs/index.md

 1. [[a0_overall_anno_workflow|overall annotation workflow]]
 2. [[m0_overall_mapping_workflow|overall mapping workflow]]

-and each of these pages have subpages that outline the general steps I took for each portion of this process!
+Each of these pages have subpages that outline the general steps I took for each portion of this process!
 Hopefully this makes sense to somebody other than me :)